Innoble/playground-aez0swj4/statement.md

             depth++;
         }

-        float[4] score = GetScore(); // get a score for each pod when the simulation depth is reached.
-The way the score is calculated is not that different from what it would be in minimax or GA or any other search method.
-There are many ways to do this.
+        float[4] score = GetScore();
+        // get a score for each pod when the simulation depth is reached.
+        //The way the score is calculated is  not that different from what it would be in minimax or GA or any other search method.

         for (each pod, 4 times total)
         {